 Remove the bag of Giblets from within the bird’s cavity.

 For those that want to wing it: As a rough estimate, roast for 20 mins per kg , plus an extra 70mins.
 For example: a 6kg bird would need 3hrs 10mins (20mins x 3 + 70mins).
 Estimates for other bird weights are shown below:

 |3||6.6||2 hrs 10 mins|

 |5||11.0||2 hrs 50 mins|

 |7||15.4||3 hrs 30 mins|

 |8||17.6||3 hrs 50 mins|

 |10+||22.0+||4 hrs 30 mins +|

 Cook at 180oC (Gas Mark 4) for the time set out above.

-Ideally until your temperature probe reads 65oC (This will most likely to take less time than the estimate suggests above).
+Once your temperature probe reads 65oC (This will most likely to take less time than the estimate suggests above – trust your probe ).